 - Tell your doctor if you have other conditions, such as diabetes.

-- List all your medications, even those that aren’t related to MS.
+- List all your medications, even those that are not related to MS.